Playfinity/playfinity-starter-ios/README.md

 - our own game console (sensor chip) that can be put into various things
 - a throwing ball (Ø 10 cm), a PU ball that you can put the game console inside
 - games built on our own SDK, for iOS and Android:
--- High5 ball throwing app
+  - High5 ball throwing app
--- Trix football freestyle app
+  - Trix football freestyle app
--- Trampoline app where you put the game console in your pocket
+  - Trampoline app where you put the game console in your pocket

-Check out videos on our website to see in-action footage.
+Check out videos on our [website](https://playfinity.io) to see in-action footage.

 ## The SDK